mozilla/data-docs/src/cookbooks/operational_monitoring.md

 # Whether to skip the analysis for this project entirely.
 # Useful for skipping rollouts for which OpMon projects are generated automatically otherwise.
 skip = false

+# Whether the project is related to a rollout.
+is_rollout = false

 # Ignore the default metrics that would be computed.
 skip_default_metrics = false